emanivinay/Avaj/README.md

 3. Compiles to an IR, which can either be converted to native code or run on a VM.

-4. Statically typed with generics and interfaces.
+4. Static type system with generics and interfaces.
 In later versions, automatic type inferencing shall be supported.

 5. Memory model - Every value can either be heap allocated or stack allocated.
     Heap allocated objects are long living and are the main building blocks of